hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 - In total you have 22 days (1 month of paid leaves - 22 days + 8 weekends) every single year.
 - If you leave the company and still have leaves left.
 You will be paid in full for those.

+#### Examples

+Example 1: An intern works 20 hours/week.
+80 hours a month (instead of working full time 160).
+It's not fair for us to pay him for 16 hours of paid leaves (10% of 160).
+Instead we pay him for 8 hours of paid leaves (10% of 80).

+Example 2: An `admin` works for 10 hours a week.
+40 hours/month.
+His paid leave will be 10% of his total hours in a month which would be equal to 4 hours.
+We don't want someone who works less to get more paid leave as someone who works full time.
+This would be fair to everyone.

+Example 3: An Employee works 176 hours/month.
+He would get 17.6 hours of paid leaves (10% of 176) which is equal to more than 2 days of paid leaves.

 ### Apply for leaves

 - You need to apply for a leave by filling the [Employee Leave Application Form](https://goo.gl/forms/CMBk4exneeCBk1jb2)